Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Bilayers

 where $u_n=n(2+l),\, n=0,\pm1,\pm 2,...$.

 Shown in Fig. \ref{F8} is $J(x)$ in the periodic array in comparison with a single bilayer and a bare strip.
 One can see that peaks in $J(x)$ at the edges in a periodic array are further reduced as compared to a single bilayer due to partial cancellation of magnetic fields leaking out from the neighboring bilayers.
-Thus, the Pearl current crowding in a periodic array of connected bilayers can be practically eliminated, no matter how wide the bilayers are.
-Yet this structure does not provide controllable dips in $J(x)$ mitigating the edge defects, as it happens in a strip between side control wires.
+Thus, the Pearl current crowding in a periodic array of bifilar bilayers can be practically eliminated, no matter how wide they are.